 This is not the fastest or most favorable option but remains viable when other permit conditions are not met.

-Residence and Work Permit for Non-EU Family Members
+Work Permit for Non-EU Family Members

 Non-EU family members of EU/EEA/Swiss citizens can reside and work legally in Spain via the EU Family Member Card.